rsksmart/devportal-1.0/content/rsk-devportal/guides/rif-relay/installation-requirements.md

 - Using Docker
     - RIF Relay components can be deployed using Docker or locally using [Hardhat](/guides/rif-relay/installation-requirements#hardhat).
 A guide for the [RIF Relay Server](https://github.com/rsksmart/rif-relay-server#execute-as-a-docker-container) can be found in the repository.

-### Getting Started with RIF Relay

-- To quickly get started with setting up your environment to use RIF Relay and also use the sample dApp to test relay services, refer to the [Getting Started Guide](https://github.com/rsksmart/rif-relay?tab=readme-ov-file#getting-started-how-to-use-the-rif-relay-sample-dapp-sdk).